jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ![](images/Symbol%20Language%20(2004).054.jpeg)

-It is an undelegated part of a procedure, called a *clause*.
+It is an undelegated part of a procedure, called a *nested procedure*.

 Because a diamond doesn’t might be a call, it is also called an *execution* or an *execution point*.

-An undelegated square inside a procedure is also considered a clause.
+An undelegated square inside a procedure is also considered a nested procedure.

 ![](images/Symbol%20Language%20(2004).055.jpeg)